wymerkd/word_definer/README.md

 ## Description

-_This project demonstrates my current skills Ruby.
+_This project demonstrates my current skills in Ruby.
 The application allows a user to input multiple words and add multiple definitions.
 The user is also able to update and delete words and definitions._

 ## Specifications